nasa/Common-Metadata-Repository/metadata-db-app/README.md

     }
   }

-_Note the absense of provider-id for tags and tag assoications.
-These are system level entities and are always assigned the sytem level provider, CMR._
+_Note the absense of provider-id for tags and tag associations.
+These are system level entities and are always assigned the system level provider, CMR._

 ### Sample Tombstone (deleted concept) JSON